CLI Reference¶

 Examples

-# Interactive wizard (prompts for template, model, and output path)
+# Interactive wizard (prompts for template, model, provider URL, and output path)

 fuseraft init